In this guide you will learn how to generate and serve a Mosaic site.

 2. Node.js v18 or higher

-Next, navigate to the site directory:
+Next, navigate to your new site directory:

 The example site you have generated comes preconfigured with two sources: a remote repository and a local docs folder.
 Sources are used by Mosaic to pull content from disparate locations and merge them into a single virtual filesystem that can be used by a Mosaic site.